These Are the Only Lubes You Should Use if You Have Sensitive Skin, According to Sexual Health Experts

 Dr. Sekhon says glycerin is the most common culprit for irritation, but it's not the only one.
 Petroleum jelly, microbicide nonoxynol-9 (a spermicide), and propylene glycol can cause issues, too. "[These] are known for trapping and leading to bacterial overgrowth, causing irritation, and sometimes even contact dermatitis," she says.

-Dr. Suzanne Hall, an OB/GYN at Eastside Gynecology in Detroit, recommends taking caution with anything containing fragrances or flavors, as well as anything that claims to be cooling or warming.
+Dr. Suzanne Hall, an OB/GYN at Eastside Gynecology in Detroit, recommends taking caution with anything containing fragrances or flavors, as well as anything that claims to be a cooling or warming lube.
 "I tend to recommend more natural products, such as a single ingredient oil, like coconut oil in a liquid form," she says.
 "I find this type of single ingredient oil to be less irritating, though should any irritation occur in a single ingredient product, you know exactly what ingredient caused the irritation.
 With the multiple ingredients in commercial lubricants, you can’t tell which of the several products may have caused the irritation."

 Just note, if you do use oil-based lubes, they can damage sex toys and condoms.
 Not all of them do, but some, so do your research beforehand.